-Pete reports he can be clumsy and uncoordinated in his movements and that he has a tendency to sometimes make rash emotional outbursts and be inattentive.
-If Pete's results on the mental alertness and coping scales are also low, it indicates a need to further investigate this result with him.
+Doris reports she can be clumsy and uncoordinated in her movements and that she has a tendency to sometimes make rash emotional outbursts and be inattentive.
+If Doris's results on the mental alertness and coping scales are also low, it indicates a need to further investigate this result with her.